Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 |      16      |        5        |
 |      32      |        6        |

-Based on the genesis runtime, the maximum number of lock periods is set to 6 and the lock period is 30 days on AXIASolar and eight days on AXIALunar.
+Based on the genesis runtime, the maximum number of lock periods is set to 6 and the lock period is 30 days on AXIA and eight days on AXIALunar.

 #### Adaptive Quorum Biasing

-AXIASolar introduces a concept, "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.
+AXIA introduces a concept, "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.

 ![](assets/governance/adaptive-quorum-biasing.png)